Tim Jarvis & The Alexandra Shackleton: Christchurch

 Tim has very generously agreed to make the Alexandra Shackleton available to the city of Christchurch, via The Christchurch Foundation.
 The Foundation has agreed to locate the boat in Akaroa, believing this to be its spiritual home, given Worsley’s childhood spent here, prior to using his peninsula-taught skills in the world's oceans.
 There will be something quite magical about being able to see, and even touch, the very vessel in which six brave explorers conquered their demons and somehow managed to achieve the almost impossible.

-The Christchurch Foundation is bringing Tim to Christchurch and Akaroa to speak about exploration, climate change, and his adventures around the world.
+The Christchurch Foundation is bringing Tim virtually to Christchurch and Akaroa to speak about exploration, climate change, and his adventures around the world.